 In University College, we place a high value on our students' oral and written communication skills; therefore, you must complete an advanced writing course.
 You will also be required to complete at least one computer intensive class (UNIV 200 or an approved substitution).
 Your advisor will guide you in making these course selections toward the fulfillment of degree requirements and your preparation for workforce demands.

 Many students use this area (electives) to meet pre-requisite requirements for coursework they want to complete in their area of concentration or to get further enrichment in another block.
 If you are pursuing a minor, this is where you may apply additional coursework to meet requirements for that minor.

 Upper Level Requirements

-Keep in mind that you will be meeting at least 24 hours at the 300 level just in your area of concentration.
-You may choose to complete your 400 level coursework in your major area of study (Concentration area), in another area of enrichment (Enrichment Electives) or in your free Electives (Electives).
+Keep in mind that you will be completing 24 hours at the 300 or 400 level just in your area of concentration.
+You may choose to complete your 400 level coursework in your major area of study (Concentration area), in another area of enrichment (Enrichment Electives), or in your free Electives (Electives).
 You may also work any MINOR offered at UL into this degree.

 There are restrictions and/or residency requirements which apply.

-- UL Residency Requirements: You must complete the final 30 hours of your degree as a student enrolled in University College.
-See your Academic Advisor for further information.
+- UL Lafayette Residency Requirements: You must complete the final 30 hours of your degree as a student enrolled in the University of Louisiana at Lafayette.
+See your General Studies Academic Advisor for further information.

-- Junior College/Community Colleges: You can apply a maximum of 60 hours from a junior or community college towards a degree at UL.
+- Junior College/Community Colleges: You can apply a maximum of 60 hours from a junior or community college toward a degree at UL Lafayette.

 Note: Refer to the current Undergraduate University Catalog for individual college residency requirements, course restrictions, pre-requisites and co-requisites.
-You may apply coursework towards a Bachelor of General Studies that you have previously completed in another college (i.e., College of Education, College of Nursing); however, once you change your major from that college, accreditation restrictions may not allow you to continue taking coursework within those disciplines.
+You may apply coursework toward a Bachelor of General Studies that you have previously completed in another college (i.e., College of Education, College of Nursing); however, once you change your major from that college, you may be unable to continue taking coursework within those disciplines.